WikibaseSolutions/WSStats/README.md

 # WSStats
 This MediaWiki extension counts pageviews by user

+* Version 0.1.6 : Filter results on user or anonymous
 * Version 0.1.5 : Added more configuration options
 * Version 0.1.3 : Fixed error in MySQL
 * Version 0.1.2 : Skip usergroup results